flowcore-io/flow-analytics-collector/README.md

 ### 3. Set Up Flowcore Resources

-Update `flowcore.yaml` and `flowcore.local.yaml` with your tenant name.
+Update `flowcore.yaml` with your tenant name and then run this command:

 ```bash
 bun flowcore:apply:data-core